kristinemlarson/gnssrefl/docs/pages/gnssir.md

 - polyV is the polynomial order used for removing the direct signal
 - freqs are selected frequencies for analysis
 - delTmax is the maximum length of allowed satellite arc, in minutes
-- azval are the azimuth regions for study, in pairs (i.e. 0 90 270 360 means you want to evaluate 0 to 90 and 270 to 360).
 - wantCompression, boolean, compress SNR files using xz
 - screenstats, boolean, whether minimal periodogram results come to screen
 - refraction, boolean, whether simple refraction model is applied.